jgravelle/AutoGroq/AutoGroq.md

                 '''

+def get_moderator_prompt(discussion_history, goal, last_comment, last_speaker,team_members_str):
+    return f"""
+        You are Moderator Bot.
+Your goal is to mediate the conversation between a team of AI agents in a manner that persuades them to act in the most expeditious and thorough manner to accomplish their goal.
+        This will entail considering the user's stated goal, the conversation thus far, the descriptions of all the available agent/experts in the current team, the last speaker, and their remark.
+        Based upon a holistic analysis of all the facts at hand, use logic and reasoning to decide who should speak next.
+        Then draft a prompt directed at that agent that persuades them to act in the most expeditious and thorough manner toward helping this team of agents accomplish their goal.\n\nTheir goal is: {goal}.\nThe last speaker was {last_speaker}, who said:
+        {last_comment}\nHere is the current conversational discussion history: {discussion_history}\n And here are the team members and their descriptions:\n{team_members_str}\n\n Your response should be JUST the requested prompt addressed to the next agent, and should not contain any introduction, narrative, or any other superfluous text whatsoever.
+    """

 def get_rephrased_user_prompt(user_request):
-    return f"""
-        Act as a professional prompt engineer and efactor the following user request into an optimized prompt.
+    return f"""Act as a professional prompt engineer and efactor the following user request into an optimized prompt.
 Your goal is to rephrase the request with a focus on the satisfying all following the criteria without explicitly stating them:
         1. Clarity: Ensure the prompt is clear and unambiguous.
         2. Specific Instructions: Provide detailed steps or guidelines.
         3. Context: Include necessary background information.